trishna-paswan/AI_Event_Planner/README.md

 - 🎂 **Cake Cutting Animation** – A fun virtual cake-cutting experience.
 - 💡 **Light Up Surprise** – Watch as the screen lights up with joy.
 - 💌 **Heartfelt Message** – A customized message to make their day extra special.
+- 🎁 **Shareable Link** – Send your personalized page link to friends
 - 📱 **Globally Shareable Link** – Share via link or QR code.
 ---

 ## 🚀 Demo